16 Tips for New Project Managers

 2. Communication to You

 Of course, as the project leader, you need the team members to communicate with you.
 But you can’t be everywhere at once.
 Schedule a weekly team meeting to discuss progress, issues, and changes.
 Take effective notes and action items.
-Additionally, if the team is large enough such that you are unable to connect with everyone on a weekly basis, ask them to send you a few bullet points or updates at the end of the week such that you can keep tabs on progress at a time that is convenient to you.
+Additionally, if the team is large enough such that you are unable to connect with everyone on a weekly basis, ask them to send you a few bullet points or updates at the end of the week such that you can keep tabs on progress.

 3. Communication Between the Team Members